COVID-19 and keeping you safe

-At this time, Welia Health is allowing visitors to the hospital and any outpatient service area (rehab, clinic, imaging, chemotherapy, infusion, etc.) at this time.
-There are some exceptions to visitors including:
+Welia Health currently allows visitors to the hospital and outpatient service areas (rehab, clinic, imaging, chemotherapy, infusion, etc.).
+There are some exceptions to visitors, including:

-- restricted visits to patients staying with us who are COVID-19 positive and or are under investigation for COVID-19 allowing only for sudden decline in medical condition, consultations with medical team and/or end-of-life situations.
+- Restricted visits to patients staying with us who are COVID-19 positive or under investigation for COVID-19 are allowed only for the following:

-Waiting room chairs and tables are arranged to support physical distancing and the number of people allowed in common waiting rooms and therapy areas are limited.
+- Waiting room chairs and tables are arranged to support physical distancing

-Separate waiting areas are designated for patients with respiratory symptoms and those without.
+- Separate waiting areas are designated for patients with respiratory symptoms